 “At the base of the challenge posed to researchers, technicians and start-uppers, there was a question: is there an alternate system to AMIS or an alternate sorbent to soda that can be used to reduce costs and obtain the same efficiency of geothermal fluids in emission?”

 The most convincing and promising solution came from Luigia, who won challenge’s 15,000-euro prize.

 Unity Makes for Innovation

-Researcher, entrepreneur and scout for innovative solutions, Luigia has a degree in biological sciences with a specialisation in bimolecular sciences, and a research doctorate on methods of desulphurization from Enea’s biomass laboratory.
+Researcher, entrepreneur and scout for innovative solutions, Luigia has a degree in biological sciences with a specialisation in bimolecular sciences, and a doctorate from ENEA (Italian National Agency for New Technologies, Energy and Sustainable Economic Development).

 “In 2013, with two friends, I founded a company that finances research projects for the recovery of industrial waste and green chemistry methodologies”